-The Act on Deposit Transaction Agreements for Specified Commodities was revised in June 2021 and will come into effect from June 2022.
-The deposit transaction agreements that have caused widespread damage to consumers concern transaction agreements where businesses sell goods, etc. and at the same time, the business accepts deposits of such goods, itself runs a business of dealing in the goods or rents the goods to third parties, etc., thereby returning profits to consumers through dividends, etc., or purchases the goods, etc., at a certain price at the expiration of the contract period.
-The revised Act prohibits deposit transaction agreements, unless a business receives confirmation from the CAA both that (i) it may engage in solicitation for conclusion of agreements, and (ii) it may conclude agreements.
+Under the Act on Deposit Transaction Agreements for Specified Commodities, the deposit transaction agreements that have caused widespread damage to consumers concern transaction agreements where businesses sell goods, etc. and at the same time, the business accepts deposits of such goods, itself runs a business of dealing in the goods or rents the goods to third parties, etc., thereby returning profits to consumers through dividends, etc., or purchases the goods, etc., at a certain price at the expiration of the contract period.
+The Act prohibits deposit transaction agreements, unless a business receives confirmation from the CAA both that (i) it may engage in solicitation for conclusion of agreements, and (ii) it may conclude agreements.